-Tell the HIM staff why you are requesting the record.
+Discuss with HIM staff the exact parts of the records you can request.
+Or, if you don't know which parts to request, tell the HIM staff how you plan to use the records.
 HIM professionals can help ensure you receive the records you need-and not the ones you don't.
 The set of records one should request for personal use, for example, can be different from the set of records sent to a doctor for continuing care.
 A person's medical record can be hundreds of pages long, so requesting your entire record may be too much, especially if the facility charges a per-page fee for compiling and reproducing it.

 Indicate if the request is urgent...
-Many facilities triage their record requests, putting the most time-sensitive and care-oriented requests first.
+Many facilities triage their record requests, putting the most time-sensitive and continued care-oriented requests first.